FQA

 -

-Your date is officially reserved once the signed contract and non-refundable retainer are received.
-Because I only take a limited number of weddings each year, I cannot hold dates without both.
+Your wedding date is officially reserved once the contract is signed and the non-refundable retainer is received.
+Because I accept a limited number of weddings each year, I’m unable to hold dates without both.

 -